High sensitivity and burnout: how to calm your body and mind as an HSP

 Why HSPs burn out faster – and what you can do about it

-For many women, it feels like they “shouldn’t care so much about things” .
-But if you are highly sensitive (HSP), you process stimuli on a deeper level.
-You notice more, feel more intensely and think longer.
-That is wonderful – but in our hectic society it is also a recipe for exhaustion.
+Many women feel like they "shouldn't pay so much attention to things."
+But if you're highly sensitive (HSP), you process stimuli at a deeper level.
+You notice more, feel more intensely, and think longer.
+That's wonderful—but in our fast-paced society, it's also a recipe for exhaustion.

 🧬 HSPs process information more deeply

 Highly sensitive people have a more sensitive nervous system and brain structures that respond differently to stimuli.
-They filter less quickly and perceive more details – sounds, moods, light, emotions, smells, expectations.
-According to neuroscientific research (Aron & Aron, 2017), activity in the insula – a brain area involved in empathy and stimulus processing – is increased in HSPs.
+They filter more slowly and perceive more details—sounds, moods, light, emotions, smells, expectations.
+According to neuroscientific research (Aron & Aron, 2017), activity in the insula—a brain region involved in empathy and stimulus processing—is increased in HSPs.

-In a society that constantly demands performance, switching and continuing , highly sensitive systems become overloaded more quickly.
+In a society that constantly demands performance, adaptability, and perseverance , highly sensitive systems become overloaded more quickly.
 And that leads – often insidiously – to:

 -